FoRTE-Research/FoRTE-FuzzBench/README.md

 ## Creating an Input Corpus

-* Create a virtual machine with 1 processor, 6 GB of RAM, a host-only adapter
+* Create a virtual machine with 1 processor and 6 GB of RAM and add a host-only adapter
 * Install an ssh server on the VM
+* Build `afl` and `afl-qemu`
-* Build each desired benchmark
+* Build each desired benchmark following the instructions in its directory
+* Shutdown the VM
 * Make 7 copies of the VM
 * Start the VMs in headless mode and connect to each using ssh
-* In each vm:
+* In each VM:
 ```
 sudo su
 echo core > /proc/sys/kernel/core_pattern
+exit
 cd /path/to/afl
 ```
-* For each VM, pick run one of the following:
+* For each VM, pick run one of the following (examples):
 ```
 ./afl-fuzz-saveinputs -i /home/fuzz/Desktop/fuzzing-benchmarks/binutils/seed_dir -o /media/sf_hugeData/readelf -t 9999 -e 1440 -Q -- /home/fuzz/Desktop/fuzzing-benchmarks/binutils/binutils-2.30/binutils/readelf -a @@